 2. The Muscle-Up

-The muscle-up is an important part of our Rings One (R1) program.
-It’s a tough skill that a lot of people get stuck on.
+The muscle-up is a tough skill that a lot of people get stuck on.
 Even if you have the strength to do pull-ups and dips, that doesn’t always translate into smooth muscle-ups.

-Similar to our approach to the L-Sit in P1, we teach the muscle-up in R1 by doing the following two things:
+Similar to our approach to the L-Sit in IS, we teach the muscle-up by doing the following two things:

 By training in this manner, you’ll continue to make progress toward the muscle-up, even if you hit a bump in the road with the standard progressions.